alixedi/fast-gov-uk/docs/scaffolding/feedback.rst

 .. image:: https://raw.githubusercontent.com/alixedi/fast-gov-uk/refs/heads/main/docs/_static/feedback.png
    :alt: Screenshot of the simple example

-If you would like to over-ride the built-in form with your own, you can it easily by defining your own feedback form in ``app.py``, which should override the default.
+If you want to modify the built-in feedback form, you can do by defining your own feedback form in ``app.py``, which should override the default.

-In the following example, we are removing the ``comments`` field and replacing the default ``LogBackend`` with ``EmailBackend`` - which uses GOV.UK Notify to send the contents of your form to a specified email address -
+In the following example, we are removing the ``comments`` field and replacing the ``LogBackend`` with ``EmailBackend`` - which uses GOV.UK Notify to send the contents of your form to a given email address -

 .. code-block:: python